Articles on: Listings Management

 1. Open the portfolio and review the property list.

-2. Ask the buyer to set each property status:
+2. Encourage the buyer to set each property status:

-• Interested = stays in the active shortlist
+• Interested = remains in the active shortlist

 • Proposed (default) = undecided / needs review